 The point where you hold the bow in your bow hand - also known as the throat.
 With some risers, the actual grip is replaceable.

-International Limb Fitting - the style of recurve limb that clips into place.
+International Limb Fitting - the style of recurve limb that clips into place, as opposed to 'bolt-on limbs' which are more typically found on a beginners bow.

 The kind of arrow rest used on a Compound Bow.

-Flexible arms fitted to the handle of the bow and to which the string is attached.
+Flexible arms fitted to the handle of the bow, to which the string is attached, and which provide the energy to propel the arrow.
 For recurve bows, the majority are either bolt-on or ILF (clip-in) though there are also proprietary types that only fit one make of riser.

 Simple devices that temporarily clip onto the inside of the limbs of a recurve bow.
 Markings on these guides make it easy to see when the limbs are in line with the limbs, and adjust the limbs when necessary.